 With an open corner, you are transferring the structural load elsewhere in the building rather than to the door system itself, so the bifolds don’t need to be a special variety in terms of carrying extra weight.

 However, they do need to be designed to meet at the right angle.
-Many suppliers offer corner bifold doors that are specifically tailored for this.
+Many glazed door suppliers offer corner bifold doors that are specifically tailored for this.
 “As long as the locking mechanisms, thermal breaks and gaskets achieve the same effect as the system’s normal iteration, you can be confident that the performance will be the same,” says Matt.
 “Each system is different, and it’s a good idea to question the corner details and ask for drawings to show the differences between the normal system’s weather sealing and the corner version.”

 In terms of materials, aluminium frames are most commonly used for corner bifold doors.
-“With the locking mechanism located on the inside of the moveable corner post, ensuring the doors are aligned when they close and lock shut is imperative, and other materials, such as timber or PVCu, have the potential to flex or warp too much as weather conditions change,” says David.
+“With the locking mechanism located on the inside of the moveable corner post, ensuring the doors are aligned when they close and lock shut is imperative, and other materials, such as timber or PVCu, have the potential to flex or warp too much as weather conditions change,” says Edward.

 You can achieve lots of different looks with the corner bifold doors configuration.
 Whether that’s two long spans of glass doors that stack back to present a large opening or a small system that exposes the corner, with just one leaf that wraps around the corner.
-Most corner bifold doors have an odd number of door leafs on one side, so that one can be used as an entrance.
-This means it can open like a normal door for quick access, rather than having to stack the whole system back.

 Level thresholds (where there is no step between the inside of the room and the outside patio) look amazing and really help to blur the boundaries between inside and out.
 But if you’re in an exposed location, such as near the coast or in the countryside, it’s especially important to have a fully weathered track with an effective weather seal to protect against wind and rain ingress.